Intelligent Automation Speed and Project Staffing

 - The number of bots (Automations) delivered in a year can vary depending on the complexity of the process.
-Small processes can be delivered in less that 10 weeks from start to finish and bigger automations take longer.
-Also, we do not have a team of full time Automator’s, we use external service providers to do the automations and that gives us flexibility on capacity.
+Small processes can be delivered in less than 10 weeks from start to finish and bigger automation take longer.
+Also, we do not have a team of full-time Automator, we use external service providers to do the automation and that gives us flexibility on capacity.

 - Our IT group is currently researching the possibility of RPA for our entire Finance org.
 We are assessing how RPA could possibly work for us.